Complexity results for generating subgraphs: Abstract

 A graph $G$ is \textit{well-covered} if all its maximal independent sets are of the same cardinality.
 Assume that a weight function $w$ is defined on its vertices.
 Then $G$ is $w$\textit{-well-covered} if all maximal independent sets are of the same weight.
 For every graph $G$, the set of weight functions $w$ such that $G$ is $w$-well-covered is a \textit{vector space}, denoted $WCW(G)$.

 Let $B$ be a complete bipartite induced subgraph of $G$ on vertex sets of bipartition $B_{X}$ and $B_{Y}$.
 Then $B$ is \textit{generating} if there exists an independent set $S$ such that $S \cup B_{X}$ and $S \cup B_{Y}$ are both maximal independent sets of $G$.
-A \textit{relating edge} is a generating subgraph in the restricted case that $B = K_{1,1}$.
+In the restricted case that a generating subgraph $B$ is isomorphic to $K_{1,1}$, the unique edge in $B$ is called a \textit{relating edge}.

 Deciding whether an input graph $G$ is well-covered is \textbf{co-NP} -complete.
 Therefore finding $WCW(G)$ is \textbf{co-NP}-hard.
-Deciding whether an edge is relating is \textbf{co-NP}-complete.
-Therefore, deciding whether a subgraph is generating is \textbf{co-NP}-complete as well.
+Deciding whether an edge is relating is \textbf{NP}-complete.
+Therefore, deciding whether a subgraph is generating is \textbf{NP}-complete as well.

 In this article we discuss the connections among these problems, provide proofs for \textbf{NP}-completeness for several restricted cases, and present polynomial characterizations for some other cases.